Red Circle

 Red Circle, Second Floor Club

-Megan enters the club with weapons drawn, scanning for threats among the sea of dancing bodies.
+Megan steps into the club with both weapons drawn, eyes cutting through the chaos, scanning for threats hidden inside the mass of glitter, sweat, and strobe light.

 BANG BANG—